 Period: Depending on the amount of snow, you can climb here from December to March (in order to benefit from snow).
 When planning your trip, keep in mind the weather or avalanche warnings issued by the National Weather Institute.

 There is an approximate altitude difference of 430m to climb until reaching the place we suggest you to spend the night at.
-The path crosses Scorotei gorges, where you can find Zeicului Cave (unmanaged cave – we recommend to be visited together with speleologists or tourist guides only).
+The path crosses Scorotei gorges.
+Here you can find Zeicului Cave witch is a wild cave.
+We recommend to visit it together with speleologists or tourist guides only..

 The proximity of the walls of the gorge varies between 3m (in the gorge entry area, coming from the road) to 350m (in the higher area of the gorge).

 Your only consideration is to leave the place clean.
-Waking up early and having breakfast on the sheepfold`s verandah is completely worth it.
+Waking up early and having breakfast on the sheepfolds porch is completely worth it.
 The view is purely spectacular!
-Up front and below you`ll see Cheile Scorota and further, Oslea ridge – a subdivision of Valcan Mountains.
+Up front and below you`ll see Scorota gorges and further, Oslea ridge – a subdivision of Valcan Mountains.

-Although the inclination of the versants is not that high, we suggest you bring a pair of crampons + an climbing axe.
-Depending on the path you choose to climb, on some versants you may encounter ice.
+Although the inclination of the slopes is not that high, we suggest you bring a pair of crampons + an climbing ice axes.
+Depending on the path you choose to climb, on some slopes you may encounter ice.

-The safest path identified by us to climb the crest is on the left side (in the climbing way) of the eastern cirque glacier Scorota.
-The area presents a low risk of avalanche, due to the less abrupt versant and to juniper plants.
+The safest path identified by us to climb to the ridge is on the left side (in the climbing direction) of the eastern cirque glacier Scorota.
+The area presents a low risk of avalanche, due to the less abrupt slope and to juniper plants.
 Nonetheless, you`ll have to orientate yourselves on the spot and to avoid cornices formed under the ridge.